stephluooo/League-Performance-Prediction/README.md

 ### Evaluation Metric

-The primary evaluation metric for the model is **precision**, as it is crucial to minimize the misclassification of players into incorrect roles, particularly in a competitive gaming context where such errors could have significant strategic implications.
-Precision is more appropriate than accuracy in this case because it focuses on the proportion of correctly predicted instances for each class relative to all predicted instances of that class.
+The primary evaluation metric for the model is **accuracy**, chosen because the dataset is relatively balanced across the different player roles.
+While alternative metrics like F1-score could also be useful in cases of class imbalance, accuracy provides a straightforward way to assess the overall performance of the model for this prediction problem.

 ### Justification